 Television Can Lead to Obesity

 Having your television in the bedroom can decrease the amount of sleep you get.
 This leads to late-night, unmonitored television watching.
 Not getting enough sleep can increase ghrelin, which is a hormone that tells you when you are hungry.
 It also will decrease leptin, which tells you when you are full.
 Being sleep-deprived can make you eat 300 extra calories a day from high-fat foods compared to those who are well-rested, as children may feel like having a snack until their program ends.

 The American Academy of Pediatrics recommends children only spend one to two hours in front of a screen.
 Instead of forcing your child to follow your plan on what to eat and how long to watch, let them be the one to come up with a plan based on the choices you present to them.
 You can even show them to set up timers on their devices to turn off automatically when it is time to go to bed.
-Technology addiction can be treated and parents need to set limits on their child to make smarter, healthier choices.
+Technology addiction can be treated and parents need to set limits on their child to make smarter healthier choices.

-Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders along with anxiety and depression using cognitive behavioral therapy, dialectical behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
-For more information, please call us 888-570-7154 at as we are open 24 hours a day, 7 days a week.
+If you think you struggle with technology addiction, and that’s led to obesity, we can help!
+Contact Bayview Recovery today.
+Located in Tacoma, Washington, Bayview Center’s mission is to offer clinically-driven programs and services to treat a number of substance abuse disorders, along with anxiety and depression, using cognitive-behavioral therapy, dialectical-behavioral therapy, trauma therapy, yoga therapy, and more for a successful recovery.
+For more information, please call us at 855.478.3650, as we are open 24 hours a day, 7 days a week.